dandan950/Project-Data-Science-in-Bioinformatics-/README.md

 | Chengcheng LI |

-Our project will show in 2 parts: pipeline and GUI

 ### Pipeline

 we use `snakemake` to help us to simpllify the progress and use `vscode` to connect the server `c44` .